ThomasMoller/chrome-bypassvip/README.md

 # Chrome Extension for bypass.vip
-Displays the actual link for ad linkers, urls shorteners etc.
+Shields you from the internet dirt and displays the actual link for ad linkers, urls shorteners etc.

 ## How it works
-Uses ``bypass.vip`` API with the following URL's
+Displays a message with the actual destination link.
+The extention uses the ``bypass.vip`` API for the following URL's

 - linkvertise.com
 - exe.io